Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 What's to Like?

 McClish brings together a whole string of skilled, contemporary artists whom many readers would have otherwise probably not known of.
-What joins them is their fascination for the sea, and in A Gallery of Marine Art there is a generous selection of works, each accompanied by a brief description.
+What joins them is their fascination for the sea, and in A Gallery of Marine Art, there is a generous selection of works, each accompanied by a brief description.
 The emphasis is firmly on the paintings rather than on the painters themselves, so the extent that a little more biographical detail would not have gone amiss.

-Subject matter, while all having the marine theme in common, is as diverse as it could get while remaining within that constraint, and so we have pure seascapes, beach scenes, waves crashing over rocks, storms and tranquility, plus ships of all imaginable types.
+The subject matter, while all having the marine theme in common, is as diverse as it could get while remaining within that constraint, and so we have pure seascapes, beach scenes, waves crashing over rocks, storms and tranquility, plus ships of all imaginable types.

 At the back of the book is a simple guide to nautical terms, plus an illustrated description of the more common types of sailing vessels, for the benefit of those of us, (myself included), who can just about tell the front of a boat from the back of one.